 People need to know they are doing their job well.
 When your employees feel their work is valued, they are more able to cope with fluctuations in pressure without feeling stressed.

-If you find that your managerial style focuses too much on criticism or reprimands, it’s time to focus on positive reinforcement.
-Neutral demeanour can have a similar impact.
+If you find that your managerial style focuses too much on criticism or reprimands, it’s time to switch to positive reinforcement.
+Neutral demeanor can have a similar impact.
 Some employees may interpret an absence of positive reinforcement to mean that management has unreasonable expectation of surpassing stretch goals every time.

 Remember, pressure can translate into stress.
 Stretch goals are set for a purpose.
 They are designed to be ambitious and hard to hit.
 Communicate this clearly with your team.
 Don’t set the expectation these targets should be surpassed every time.